jsburch83/overthewire/bandit/bandit_17.md

 ![](images/level17_diff_side_by_side.jpg)

-3. I want to get less on the screen so I run the command with no options.
+3. I want to get less data on the screen.
+I run the command with no options.

 `diff passwords.old passwords.new`

 ![](images/level17-diff-standard-out.jpg)

-4. So, the different line in the passwords.new file is:
+4. The different line in the **passwords.new** file is:
 **kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd**

 5. I will use that as my password to level18.